 Since remote work is such a new trend, there are plenty arguments for it and not as many arguments against it from companies who have tried and failed.
 This article is my attempt to dig out the most common concerns that agency owners, project managers, startup CEOs and business founders have about hiring remote workers, as well as the biggest disadvantages of working from home.The 7 most prevalent concerns managers have about hiring remote workers and how to counter them Click To Tweet

-Discovering the most prevalent remote work concerns from real-life managers
+Discovering the most prevalent remote work challenges from real-life managers

 I started my research by scouring the Internet for existing articles.
 There are some excellent opinions out there on the disadvantages of working from home, but most of the responses I got were from online communities.